moraneus/pydejavu/README.md

 Instead, you have the flexibility to process events individually or in batches using the following methods:

 - Processing Multiple Events:
-You can use the `monitor.verify.process_events(events)` method to process a batch (list) of events at once.
+You can use the `monitor.verify.process_events(events)` or just `monitor.verify(events)` methods to process a batch (list) of events at once.
 This method is particularly useful when you have a list of events that need to be verified together.

 - Processing a Single Event:
-Alternatively, you can use the `monitor.verify.process_event(event)` method to process a single event whenever needed.
+Alternatively, you can use the `monitor.verify.process_event(event)` or just `monitor.verify(event)` methods to process a single event whenever needed.
 This allows you to handle events as they occur in real-time or in specific scenarios where events are processed one at a time.

 - Flexible Event Processing:
 `PyDejaVu` provides flexibility in how you process events by allowing you to use either `monitor.verify(events)` to process a list of events or `monitor.verify(event)` to process a single event.
 The method automatically handles the input based on whether it is a single event or a batch of events.

 🔔 Each event can be either a dictionary of type `Dict[str, Any]` or a `string`.